 Named after its central character, Aeon Flux, this bizarre series began as six, 2–3 minute serial segments that aired as part of MTV’s 1991 series Liquid Television.
 Five, 3–5 minute individual stories were created for the show’s second season, which also aired on Liquid TV.

 It was clear that Aeon and Trevor had a past in which they were familiar with one another.
-As much as their ideological motivations were opposed, they had at one time either been romantically or just carnally involved, and they still had feelings for one another.
-They could be battling one moment and locking lips the next, as long as their mission wasn't at stake.
+As much as their ideological motivations were opposed, they had at one time been romantically, or perhaps just carnally, involved, and they still had feelings for one another.
+They could be battling one moment and locking lips the next, as long as their mission wasn’t at stake.
 Aeon was as impressively skilled and strong willed in the half-hour episodes as she had been in the shorter stories of the first two seasons, but she likewise remained prone to moments of inattention or unlucky happenstance that could lead to unfortunate results.

 Ten episodes made up the third and final season, ending the series with little more background information than when it began.
 But if the viewer reads between the lines, one clear and undeniable message is delivered by the time the series reaches its conclusion.
 An enigmatic story espouses sacrifice in place of personal glory.
 You’re welcome.